-1. Each fiscal year the Board of Directors conducts a comprehensive review of its expected costs for the following year.
-This review typically begins as early as October and culminates with an approved budget on or about May 1st which includes both annual operating expenses and contributions to a Reserve Fund needed to cover the ongoing deterioration of assets the HOA is responsible for, such as the roofs.

-2. By acceptance of a deed, each owner agrees to pay a monthly assessment fee (dues), beginning at the transfer of ownership.
-This fee is determined by the Board as part of its annual budget review and is a uniform amount for all lots.
-The new fee is typically announced at the annual Meeting of Members in May and becomes effective for the new fiscal year which begins on July 1st.
+- 1. Each fiscal year the Board of Directors conducts a comprehensive review of its expected costs for the following year.
+This review typically begins as early as October and culminates with an approved budget on or about May 1st which includes both annual operating expenses and contributions to a Reserve Fund needed to cover the ongoing deterioration of assets the HOA is responsible for, such as the roofs. - 2.
+By acceptance of a deed, each Owner agrees to pay a monthly assessment fee (dues), beginning at the transfer of Ownership.
+This fee is determined by the Board as part of its annual budget review and is a uniform amount for all Lots.
+The new fee is typically announced at the annual Meeting of Members in May and becomes effective for the new fiscal year which begins on July 1st. - 3.
+Beginning July 1st of each year, the monthly dues amount will be posted on the LCV Website for that fiscal period which ends June 30th of the next year.
+Submit a request via Buildium OR the Contact Us Form for any questions pertaining to the current monthly fee amount.